2010–11 Australian region cyclone season: Other systems

 During 15 December, Tropical Low 04U was located to the northeast of Nhulunbuy, though TCWC Darwin did not mention their low in their next bulletin.
-On 30 December, TCWC Perth started issuing advisories on Tropical Low 06U that had developed inland over the Top End of Western Australia.
-On 1 January, when 06U had emerged over the Indian Ocean waters, it was forecast that it would intensify into a tropical cyclone, though shear had caused the low to struggle to develop.
-TCWC Perth issued its final advisory the next day as 06U weakened to a low-pressure area.
 On 31 January, Tropical Low 13U developed well over in the Indian Ocean.
 Tropical Low 19U developed over in the southern Gulf of Carpentaria on 26 February, monitored by TCWC Darwin.
 19U was last noted on 1 March as it was close the Northern Territory and Queensland border with a pressure of 1000 hPa.
 During 5 March, Tropical Low 20U briefly developed about 200 km west of Lockhart River, Queensland.

 On 7 March, the BoM reported that Tropical Low 21U had developed within the Coral Sea, about 1000 km to the northwest of Yeppoon, Queensland, Australia.
 During that day, the low tracked eastwards, and gradually intensified.
 On 8 March it continued eastwards.
 Later that day, the low moved out of the Australian region, entered the South Pacific and was assigned the new designation 12F.
 Tropical Low 22U briefly developed during 11 March over Kimberley associated within the monsoon trough.
 Tropical Low 26U, located north of Pilbara coast and Tropical Low 27U, over in the 90° east median, developed on 30 March.
 Both lows did not intensify further and dissipated while last mentioned in the bulletins of TCWC Perth during 3 April, though 27U moved into the South-West Indian Ocean basin and the MFR gave the designation of 08R.
 On 14 April, Tropical Low 28U developed to the northwest of New Caledonia until it crossed the basin into the South Pacific the next day.